the-events-calendar/event-tickets/readme.txt

 * Enhancement - Added a warning when Tickets Commerce is enabled, but users aren't required to log in before purchasing tickets.
 [ET-1352
 * Fix - Added the post_type to the attendee page on Posts/Pages so that additional logic would function correctly.
 [ET-1319]
 * Fix - Fixed toggling of shared capacity data for tickets.
 [ETP-497]
+* Language - 7 new strings added, 99 updated, 0 fuzzied, and 0 obsoleted

 = [5.2.2] 2021-12-15 =